 In this error, the website you are trying to visit will not open despite having a working internet connection.
 I have faced these issues multiple times, most with the websites I visit, including Wikipedia and YouTube.

-Now, chances of these websites going offline or unresponsive is very rare, so the issues lie inside my macOS or Safari browser.
+Now, chances of these websites going offline or unresponsive are rare, so the issues lie inside my macOS or Safari browser.

-In my scenario, the issues always go away after a simple device restart or by cleaning up the history and cache data.
-But some of my friends faced the same error, but these methods could not fully solve their problem.
+In my scenario, the issues always go away after a simple device restart or by cleaning browser data.
 This led me to write this comprehensive guide to fix Safari Can’t Open the Page Error on your macOS computer.

-Apart from this, you don’t need to worry because we are here with some effortless and straightforward tricks to quickly resolve this problem by following the troubleshooting steps below.
+Apart from this, you don’t need to worry because we have some effortless and straightforward troubleshooting to quickly resolve this problem by following the troubleshooting steps below.

 Check Internet Connection

-Generally, suppose your Mac, iPhone, iPad, etc., displays an error message that Safari can’t open the page while you are surfing the internet.
+Suppose your Mac, iPhone, iPad, etc., displays that Safari can’t open the Page error message while surfing the internet.
 In that case, it might be possible that this happens due to an inactive internet connection.

 iPhone has a unique feature where you can limit the internet connection to apps.
 Make sure you have given Safari permission to access and use the internet.